-This tutorial shows how to launch the coiled_coil mode implemented in ARCIMBOLDO_LITE1 in order to solve ab initio a 128 aminoacids structure at 2.5Å and analyse the output of the program.
-This example uses the ARCIMBOLDO_LITE version released in DATE trough CCP4/our website.
+This tutorial shows how to launch the coiled_coil mode1 implemented in ARCIMBOLDO_LITE2 in order to solve ab initio a 128 aminoacids structure at 2.5Å and analyse the output of the program.
+This example uses the ARCIMBOLDO_LITE version released on November 2018 trough CCP4/our website.

 Details of the data are summarized in the following table:

 For this tutorial we will need only the reflection file in two formats (.mtz and .hkl).
 All required files can be downloaded here.
 The model to search will be ideal helices that are defined internally in the program just from its length.
 After downloading ARCIMBOLDO_LITE (see instructions here), you are ready to follow this tutorial.

 We need 3 files in order to run ARCIMBOLDO_LITE:

 [CONNECTION]: distribute_computing: multiprocessing setup_file: /path/to/setup.bor [GENERAL]: working_directory: /path/to/working_directory mtz_path: %(working_directory)s/data.mtz hkl_path: %(working_directory)s/data.hkl [ARCIMBOLDO] name_job: 4w7y molecular_weight: 15757 number_of_component: 1 f_label: FOBS sigf_label: SIGFOBS fragment_to_search: 2 helix_length: 18 shelxe_line = -m10 -a8 -s0.6 -v0 -t10 -Q -I10 -y2.50 -e2.20 -f coiled_coil: true [LOCAL] path_local_phaser: /path/to/phaser path_local_shelxe: /path/to/shelxe